karamarnell/developers/app/docs/0.2.x/sketch-flow.md

     "configuration" : {
         ...
     },
-    "tagline": "Welcome to Kong",
+    "tagline": "Welcome to Qordoba",
     "version": "0.11.0"
 }
 ```

 * `available_on_server`: Names of plugins that are installed on the node.
 * `enabled_in_cluster`: Names of plugins that are enabled/configured.
-That is, the plugins configurations currently in the datastore shared by all Kong nodes.
+That is, the plugins configurations currently in the datastore shared by all Qordoba nodes.

 ---